Steps to Orientation

 Please email studentlife@warren-wilson.edu with any questions.

-14. Complete Your New Student Advising Workbook
+11. Complete Your New Student Advising Workbook

 The New Student Advising Workbook will help your Pre-Major faculty Advisor (PMA) get to know more about who you are, including your motivations, background, and goals for your first year at the college.
+Completing this workbook is your first step in the Advising & Registration process.

-First Year students are required to take a First Year Seminar (FYS) class in their first semester at WWC.
+First-year students are required to take a First Year Seminar (FYS) class in their first semester at WWC.
 This workbook will prompt you to select your top 3 FYS choices.
 The FYS course is a key component of Warren Wilson’s first-year experience and is a signature experiential learning seminar-style course to help support successful transition to college.
 Your First Year Seminar instructor will be your assigned PMA.

-You can read the First-Year Seminar Course descriptions and faculty bios here.
+You can read the First-Year Seminar Course descriptions and faculty bios here

 Start your Advising Workbook